TestFlowLabs/pest-plugin-bridge/docs/examples/react.md

 # React Example

-This example demonstrates testing a React application (with Vite) using Pest Plugin Bridge.
+This example demonstrates testing a React application (with Vite) using Pest Bridge Plugin.

 ## Project Structure